'After clean water, vaccination is the most effective public health intervention in the world for saving lives and promoting good health.'

 - You can find out more information on the vaccine in the following publications: (Click to view)

 - Clinics are held at Lukis House if needed.
-Details of clinics can be obtained by calling Tel No: 01481 222011.
+Details of clinics can be obtained by calling Tel No: 01481 222011 or by email email@example.com

 Diphtheria, Tetanus and Polio (DTP) and Meningitis ACWY Boosters for Year 9 boys and girls

 - All students in year 9 are offered booster injections of Diphtheria, Tetanus and Polio (DTP) and Meningitis ACWY.
-School Nurses will visit secondary schools in the summer term to offer these boosters.
+School Nurses will visit secondary schools in the Spring Term to offer these boosters.
 These are the final immunisations offered in the routine childhood schedule.
-You can view the Routine Immunisation Schedule from February 2022.
+You can view the Routine Immunisation Schedule from September 2023.

-- You can read more about these vaccines on the NHS Immunisation website here: DTP and Meningitis ACWY
+- You can find out more information on the vaccines in the following publication (click to view) A guide to immunisation for young people (publishing.service.gov.uk) on the NHS Immunisation website here: DTP and Meningitis ACWY

 - You will receive a letter and a consent form in the post and you will be asked to return this to school by a set date.